-Yet people came in, under prepared, and not knowing what to expect.
+Time and time again, though, people go into their tests under prepared and not knowing what to expect.

-If there is no practice facility, then make your own course and your own obstacles, and practice on that.
+Now I know not everyone doesn’t have the luxury of living near a test facility.
+If there is no facility you can easily attend, then make your own course and your own obstacles and practice on that.
 It may not be ideal, but it’s better than nothing.

 Fitness is one aspect of preparing for your test, and practicing the test is the other aspect.
 Think of it like skill training.
 A hockey player will perform strength and conditioning drills to be faster and stronger, but it doesn’t make him a better player.
 He still needs to practice his puck handling skills, his shooting skills, his skating ability, and so forth to become a next level player.

-So it is with police fitness training.
+So it is with these tests.
 Having a high level of fitness is awesome and necessary, but to take it to the next level, you need to practice the hurdles, the vault, the push/pull, etc.

 Start including skill training into your program.
-Find a practice facility or construct your own course.
+Find a facility near you or construct your own course.
 Make one up with all the elements if you have to.